german/redis_orm/README.md

 *  **Float**

 *  **RedisOrm::Boolean**
-    there is no Boolean class in Ruby so it's a special class to specify TrueClass or FalseClass objects
+    there is no Boolean class in Ruby so it's a special class to store TrueClass or FalseClass objects

 *  **Time**

-The value of the
-Property definition supports following options:
+Following options are available in property declaration:

 *  **:default**